Why Is My Dog Shaking? Common Causes and Concerns

 1. Distemper

-Canine distemper is a contagious and serious disease caused by a virus that attacks the respiratory, gastrointestinal, and nervous systems of puppies and dogs.
-They can become exposed through sneezing or coughing, and are most common in puppies who haven’t been vaccinated yet.
+Canine distemper is a contagious and serious disease.
+It’s caused by a virus that attacks the respiratory, gastrointestinal, and nervous systems of puppies and dogs.
+They can become exposed through sneezing or coughing, and this illness is most common in unvaccinated puppies.
 Symptoms include coughing, eye and nose discharge, and fever.

 2. Nausea